Trust Accounting Litigation

 Trust accounting is a crucial process for managing trust assets and protecting the interests of the trust creator.
-Our trust accounting attorneys at RMO deeply understand legal regulations, fiduciary duties, and trust accounting requirements to help safeguard client assets and ensure legal compliance while maintaining accuracy, transparency, and integrity at every step.
+Our trust administration and trust litigation attorneys at RMO deeply understand fiduciary duties, and trust accounting requirements to help safeguard interests and ensure legal compliance while maintaining accuracy, transparency, and integrity at every step.

 Trust accounting is the bookkeeping required for trust accounts.
 In most jurisdictions, a trustee has a duty to keep the beneficiaries of the trust reasonably informed by an accounting of the trust assets and how they have been used.
 Generally, trustees are required to provide this information at least once a year, as well as at the termination of the trust, and whenever the trustee of a trust changes.
 A beneficiary can also demand an accounting, and the trustee must provide it within a specific time frame, depending on the jurisdiction.